 Benefits for Family Caregivers/Employers: Family caregivers who use Rewarding Work to find and hire respite care providers will be confident in knowing that applicants have completed this training and are fully prepared to offer the respite families need.
-Employers will be able to search for applicants who have completed the training by adding a unique filter to their applicant search.

 Sign up for Training:

 Respite is planned or emergency support to provide family/primary caregivers with a short break from the exceptional demands of caring for individuals with complex needs across the lifespan.

 Do you provide care and assistance to someone who needs help with daily living?
 Whether you provide care for a parent, child, spouse, sibling or loved one due to aging, disability or a chronic condition, you are a caregiver.
 You may have become a caregiver suddenly and without warning, or perhaps your role evolved slowly over time.

 Do you find the care tasks prevent you from doing things you want or need to do to have a healthy and balanced lifestyle?
 Is it getting difficult to maintain your social and family relationships or to be involved in your community because of the care you provide?
 Respite can help restore and strengthen your ability to continue providing care for your loved one.